Skip to main content

 Our current SOFC pilot projects

-Bosch SOFC is gathering practical experience of using fuel cells as a decentralized, highly efficient and low-emission power generation solution at various locations.
-The pilot projects are delivering valuable insights ahead of series production.
+Bosch SOFC is gathering practical experience of using fuel cells as a decentralized, efficient, and low-emission power generation solution at various locations.
+Our pre-series units have already accumulated over 500,000 hours of operation across diverse pilot projects.
+These are delivering valuable insights ahead of series production.

 SOFC container Wernau with people